tjacobs131/Teenus-Club/Analysis/srs.md

 ## 2.5 Assumptions and Dependencies

-It is assumed that the end user will have access to an internet connection at some point during or after the match, they must also have access to a phone or tablet or device capable of connecting to the internet.
+It is assumed that the end user will have access to an internet connection at some point during or after the match, they must also have access to a phone or tablet or device capable of connecting to the internet and running our appllication.
 They should also know the rules of tennis if they are to be adding scores in one of the admin accounts.

---JR
-To use the application, it is assumed that the user will have to a stabile internet connection before, during, or at least after the match so that Data can be transferred.
-They should also have a device on which the application is able to run on like a phone tablet or laptop.
-Also, it is required that the user is aware of the tennis rules because it is necessary to know them when interacting with points and scores through the system.
---

-3. Specific Requirements
+### 3. Specific Requirements
-3.1 External Interface Requirements
+### 3.1 External Interface Requirements
+---
-3.1.1 User Interfaces
+### 3.1.1 User Interfaces
+---
-3.1.2 Hardware Interfaces
+### 3.1.2 Hardware Interfaces
+---
-3.1.3 Software Interfaces
+### 3.1.3 Software Interfaces
+---
-3.1.4 Communication Interfaces
+### 3.1.4 Communication Interfaces
+---

-3.2 System Features
+### 3.2 System Features
-3.2.1 System Feature 1 (Search Match)
+### 3.2.1 System Feature 1 (Search Match)
-3.2.1.1 Introduction/Purpose of Feature
+### 3.2.1.1 Introduction/Purpose of Feature
-3.2.1.2 Stimulus/Response Sequence
+### 3.2.1.2 Stimulus/Response Sequence
-3.2.1.3 Associated Functional Requirements
+### 3.2.1.3 Associated Functional Requirements
 ---
 ### 3.2.2 System Feature 2 (View Match)
 ### 3.2.2.1 Introduction/Purpose of Feature